 Q. Is tipping expected in Bhutan?

 Tipping is not an ingrained culture.
 Hotel & waiting staff do not linger around expecting a tip.
 However, guides and drivers will expect a tip at the end of the tour.
+Click here for more information on the tipping culture in Bhutan.

 Q. What’s the cancellation policy for travel to Bhutan?